Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Torsion over arbitrary rings

 commutes with filtered colimits and coproducts.
 In particular, the torsion functor $\injt = \blank \ot \Lambda$ commutes with filtered colimits and coproducts. \end{proposition}

 \begin{proof} Indeed, $\blank\ot B$ is determined by the exact sequence of functors

 \end{proof}

-It is well-known that if the ring is left semihereditary then the 1-torsion submodule of a finitely presented right module splits off.\footnote{For a proof see, for example, \cite[Prop.~6]{M-10}} Proposition~\ref{P:s-comm-colim} now yields a suitable extension of this result to arbitrary modules.
+If the ring is left semihereditary then the Bass torsion submodule of a finitely presented \texttt{right} module splits off (see, for example, \cite[Proposition~6]{M-10}).
+Proposition~\ref{P:s-comm-colim} now yields a suitable extension of this result to arbitrary modules.